ASDev-Official/shopsync-docs/docs/user-guide/settings.md

 - Enable WearOS companion
 - Sync frequency
 - Display options
-- Completion notifications
+- Completion notifications (not available)

 !!! info "WearOS Capabilities"
 WearOS app allows viewing lists and completing/uncompleting items only.
 All other operations require the phone or web app.
+Notifications are not supported.

 ### Voice Assistants